-Back in 2010, Swoop founders John Killoran and Matt Custer discovered that mailto technology had the potential for eliminating passwords on the internet.
-Initially, our mailto links helped provide a streamlined, two-click payment experience for email marketing campaigns.
-Then, with the release of DomainKey Identified Mail, this frontier was expanded to qr codes, text messages, and web pages.
+Then we realized passwords could be eliminated in the world of online payments.
+The mailto link could be used for streamlined, two-click payment experience for email marketing campaigns.
+Then, with the release of DomainKey Identified Mail, this frontier was expanded beyond email to qr codes, text messages, and web pages.

 Our mailtos turned out to be very useful for nonprofits, enabling them to dramatically improve conversion rates in fundraising campaigns.
 To facilitate the integration of mailtos, we created a platform called Snowball (Snowballfundraising.com).
-In just the last couple of years, over 5,000 nonprofits have signed up to acquire this technology.
+In just the last couple of years, over 5,000 nonprofits have signed up with Snowball.

-In late 2017, we had a major breakthrough.
+In late 2017, we had a major breakthrough and have the .
 By integrating web sockets with our mailtos, we developed a smooth, intuitive online experience unlike anything we had ever seen.
 You simply tap the mailto link, send the message, wait a few seconds as the email account gets authenticated, and voilà, you are logged in!
 The fix was in: we knew we had the technology to end passwords forever.
 Swoop had arrived.

 In early 2018, we released a beta version of Swoop, and are now creating tools to add our mailtos to the endless variety of web applications that exist today.
 First, we released a WordPress plugin to bring Swoop to the 74 million websites using that framework.
 Now we are providing model web apps for Ruby, Go, Python, Java, and other languages to make it a cinch for developers to start using Swoop.
 You can access these model web apps on the Developer page.